gavinyork/zephyr3d/doc/markdown/scene.octreenode.traverse.md

 ## OctreeNode.traverse() method

-Traverse this node by a visitor
+Traverse this node and existing children in pre-order.

 **Signature:**